Armed Forces of Ukraine

-Ukraine's armed forces are composed of the Ground Forces, the Air Force, the Navy, the Air Assault Forces, the Marine Corps, the Special Operations Forces, the Unmanned Systems Forces, and the Territorial Defense Forces.
-Ukraine's navy includes its own Naval Aviation.
-The Sea Guard is the coast guard service of Ukraine, and it is organized as part of the Border Guard Service, not subordinate to the navy.
-The National Guard serves as a paramilitary reserve component of the Armed Forces.
+The Armed Forces of Ukraine (AFU; Збройні сили України, /uk/) are the military forces of Ukraine.
+They consist of the three branches: the Ground Forces, the Air Force and the Navy, and a number of separately organized forces and specialized support commands: the Air Assault Forces, the Marine Corps, the Special Operations Forces, the Unmanned Systems Forces, the Territorial Defence Forces, the Medical Forces, Support Forces, Logistics Forces and the Communications and Cybersecurity Troops.
+Ukraine's navy includes its own Naval Aviation, and the National Guard serves as a paramilitary reserve component of the Armed Forces.
+With a total strength of 4.9 million, the AFU is the fifth largest armed force in the world.

-Military units of other countries have participated regularly in multinational military exercises in Ukraine.
-Many of these exercises have been held under the NATO cooperation program Partnership for Peace.
-As of 2024, with over $120 billion in foreign military aid in addition to being one of the best-funded armed forces in the world, the Soviet era military equipment of the Armed Forces of Ukraine is quickly being replaced with vast amounts of NATO standard military equipment.
+Military units of other countries have participated regularly in multinational military exercises in Ukraine, with many of these exercises being held under the NATO cooperation programme Partnership for Peace.
+Due to the ongoing Russo-Ukrainian War, the Ukrainian Armed Forces has been described as "the most battle-hardened in Europe".

+According to the IISS, the AFU had the world's eighth largest defence budget in 2025.
+It operates one of the largest and most diverse drone fleets in the world.
+Its Soviet era military equipment is currently being replaced with NATO standard military equipment.